DevToolsGroup/simple-spel-shell/docs/tutorial/13-operator-overloading.md

 SpEL lets you give existing operators new meaning for your own types.
 This page uses it for something genuinely useful in a task tracker:
-`` `rel3` - 3 `` fuzzy-finds a task named something like "Release 3.0"
+`` `rel3` + 10 `` fuzzy-finds a task named something like "Release 3.0"
-and computes what its due date would be three days earlier.
+and computes what its due date would be ten days later.

 ## The `OperatorOverloader` SPI